smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2016/November 2016.md

 * Fixed extract bug

-### Microsoft SQL server - Margaret/Peter
+### Microsoft SQL server - Margaret

+Finally back looking at the RIF code!
+(Although still only part time) Focus is on the Java classes that are used to connect to MS SQL
+Server so the Data Loader will be able to work on SQL Server.

+* We can connect from Java to a local MS SQL Server database using the rifGenericLibrary classes
+* Testing individual SQL query formatters in rifGenericLibrary and writing extra MS SQL Server functions as needed
-* Work stsrts with the front/end and middleware in December.
+* Work starts with the front/end and middleware in December.